null-a/frost/readme.md

 [nextpnr](https://github.com/YosysHQ/nextpnr) and
 the [IceStorm](https://github.com/YosysHQ/icestorm) tools for synthesis, and [tinyprog](https://pypi.org/project/tinyprog/) for programming the board.
-Use `FW=<firmware> make` to run synthesis with a particular firmware.
+Use `FW=<firmware> make prog` to run synthesis with a particular firmware and program the FPGA with the resulting bitstream.

 ### [`tests`](./tests)